-The Union Cabinet has approved the Production Linked Incentive (PLI) scheme, ‘National Programme on Advanced Chemistry Cell (ACC) Battery Storage’ for achieving manufacturing capacity of 50 Giga Watt Hour (GWh) of ACC and 5 GWh of ‘niche’ ACC, at an outlay of Rs 18,100 crore.
+The Union Cabinet has approved the Production Linked Incentive (PLI) scheme, ‘National Programme on Advanced Chemistry Cell (ACC) Battery Storage’ for achieving a manufacturing capacity of 50 Giga Watt Hour (GWh) of ACC and 5 GWh of ‘niche’ ACC, at an outlay of Rs 18,100 crore.

-While several companies have already started investing in battery packs, though the capacities of these facilities are too small when compared to global averages, there still is negligible investment in manufacturing, along with value addition, of ACCs in India, said an official statement.
+While several companies have already started investing in battery packs, though the capacities of these facilities are too small when compared to global averages, there still is a negligible investment in manufacturing, along with value addition, of ACCs in India, said an official statement.

 The National Programme on Advanced Chemistry Cell (ACC) Battery Storage will reduce import dependence.
-ACC battery storage manufacturers will be selected through a transparent competitive bidding process.
+ACC battery storage manufacturers will be selected through a transparent, competitive bidding process.
 The manufacturing facility would have to be commissioned within a period of two years.
 The incentive will be disbursed thereafter over a period of five years.

 Furthermore, the beneficiary firms have to achieve a domestic value addition of at least 25 per cent and incur mandatory investment of Rs 225 crore/GWh within two years (at the Mother Unit Level) and raise it to 60 per cent domestic value addition within five years, either at Mother Unit, in-case of an Integrated Unit, or at the Project Level, in-case of “Hub & Spoke” structure.